vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 Sure enough, the figure shows that in this small-scale setup, Waku v1 actually has a lower per-peer bandwidth usage than Waku v2.
 One reason for this may be the larger overall proportion of control messages in a gossipsub-routed network such as Waku v2.
-These play a larger role when the total network traffic is comparatively low, as in this scenario.
+These play a larger role when the total network traffic is comparatively low, as in this iteration.
 Also note that the average bandwidth remains more or less constant as long as the rate of published messages remains stable.

-### Scenario 2: 30 nodes
+### Iteration 2: 30 nodes

 Now, let's run the same scenario for a larger network of highly-connected nodes, this time consisting of 30 nodes.
 At this point, the Waku v2 nodes will start pruning some connections to limit the number of full-message peerings (to a maximum of `12`),